brainuser5705/personal-website/_current/linux.md

 ## What distro?

 ~~Probably keep it simple and go with Ubuntu.
+Or PopOS.~~

-Or PopOS.~~ Gonna go all in with ArchLinux.
+~~Gonna go all in with ArchLinux.
 Using Arch will teach me a lot more about Linux than going with an "pre-configured" distro.
 And one of Arch's main principles is keep it simple, which is what I want.
-Note that I have no idea what I'm doing.
+Note that I have no idea what I'm doing.~~

+Okay, I just tried to install Arch with a VM...and I had no idea what I was doing.
+The ArchWiki installation guide was very comprehensive to say the least, as how the Arch community advertises it.
+There were a lot of ancronyms and terminology that I did not know and clicking on the links would have just led me down a rabbit hole.
+In other words, Arch be too advanced for me right now.
+So I guess I have to stick with the "newbie" distro and work my way up (or down technically) from there.
+I sort of don't want to go with Ubuntu cause I've already used it before...I'll do some research and make it a pick.

 # Part 1 - Buying another drive